-Langoors in the Labyrinth is an experimental game by Indian independent game developers Studio Oleomingus, commissioned by Phoenix and showing for the first time in our gallery space.
+Langoors in the Labyrinth is an experimental game by Indian independent game developers Studio Oleomingus, commissioned by Phoenix and displayed for the first time in our gallery space in July 2019.

 Perforations turn walls into membranes.

 They tunnel through form and create soft yielding bodies that absorb.